jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 vulnerabilities, or botnet access.
 Figure
 122 gives an idea of the costs.
-Instead of $100,000, the majority of access doesnt even cost a dollar.
+Instead of $100,000, the majority of access doesn’t even cost a dollar.
 This is because most access is email which is incredibly cheap, even when the median click rate is only 2\.9%.
-While purchasing access directly in the form of access to a bot, login credentials, or knowledge of a vulnerability are also included, its email that steers the ship.
+While purchasing access directly in the form of access to a bot, login credentials, or knowledge of a vulnerability are also included, it’s email that steers the ship.

 Figure 121\.
 Cost of skilled intrusion services (log scale).
 Based on 3,000 simulations of criminal forum data.

 Figure 122\.
-Simulated cost of access (log 100 scale) (Phishing, Credentials, Vulnerabilities and Botnets) 103
+Simulated cost of access (log 100 scale) (Phishing, Credentials, Vulnerabilities and Botnets)

-39We assume tax\-free.
-40I suppose not everyone can be good at business.
-Even criminals.
-41As Erick Galinkin also suggests in Winning the Ransomware Lottery: A Game\-Theoretic Model for Mitigating Ransomware Attacks, https:doi.org10\.48550 arXiv.2107\.14578
-2022 DBIRAppendix E
+2022 DBIR Appendix E

+102

 Contrast Figure 122 with the profits in
 Figure 123\.
-Sixty percent of ransomware incidents had no profit and arent shown in the figure.
+Sixty percent of ransomware incidents had no profit and aren’t shown in the figure.
 A large portion had a profit near one dollar.
 However, the median is just over $100\.
 Figure 124 shows what those same profits look like over time.
 After 300 simulated ransoms the actor has over $600,000 in income.39

 To see if this was an anomaly, we simulated 500 ransomware actors and
 1\.4% of them showed a loss.40 However, the median profit after 300 incidents was $178,465, with the top simulated earner making $3,572,211\.

 The takeaway is that ransomware is more of a lottery41 than a business.
 You gamble on access, win the lottery 40%